Derangement: Asymptotic expansion in terms of Bell numbers

-where $m$ is any fixed positive integer, and $B_k$ denotes the $k$-th Bell number.
-Moreover, the constant implied by the big O-term does not exceed $B_{m+1}$.
+where m is any fixed positive integer, and B_{k} denotes the k th Bell number.
+Moreover, the constant implied by the big O-term does not exceed B_{m + 1}.

 Generalizations

 The problème des rencontres asks how many permutations of a size-n set have exactly k fixed points.

 Derangements are an example of the wider field of constrained permutations.
-For example, the ménage problem asks if n opposite-sex couples are seated man-woman-man-woman-... around a table, how many ways can they be seated so that nobody is seated next to his or her partner?
+For example, the ménage problem asks if n opposite-sex couples are seated man–woman–man–woman–… around a table, how many ways can they be seated so that nobody is seated next to his or her partner?

-More formally, given sets A and S, and some sets U and V of surjections A → S, we often wish to know the number of pairs of functions (f, g) such that f is in U and g is in V, and for all a in A, f(a) ≠ g(a); in other words, where for each f and g, there exists a derangement φ of S such that f(a) = φ(g(a)).
+More formally, given sets A and S, and some sets U and V of surjections A → S, we often wish to know the number of pairs of functions (f, g) such that f is in U and g is in V, and for all a ∈ A, f(a) ≠ g(a); in other words, where for each f and g, there exists a derangement φ of S such that f(a) = φ(g(a)).

 Another generalization is the following problem:

 How many anagrams with no fixed letters of a given word are there?